-Consideration of such factors are not always applied consistently over time or by particular GPS team personnel across all accounts or across different products and certain factors play a greater role in the review of certain products while others play no role at all, and the factors may change from time to time.
+In applying these factors, the MAS team may reach different conclusions with respect to different products and different Advisory Accounts, even if the Advisory Accounts are similarly situated.
+For example, certain factors play a greater role in the review of certain products, while others may play no role at all, and the factors may change from time to time.
 With respect to an Advisory Account that invests in both Affiliated Products and External Products, the team gives different weights to different factors depending on whether its review is for an Affiliated Product or for an External Product.
 For example, the team considers qualitative and subjective factors to a greater extent than quantitative factors when it reviews an Affiliated Product than it does when it reviews an External Product.
 Affiliated Products and External Products, therefore, are not subject to the same review of quantitative and qualitative characteristics.
 Accordingly, the team may recommend or select an Affiliated Product over an External Product, and the Affiliated Product that was recommended or selected may not perform as well as the External Product that would have been recommended or selected had the more quantitative review been applied to both Affiliated Products and External Products.
 With respect to an Advisory Account that generally, or for particular asset classes or strategies, invests only in either Affiliated Products or External Products, a particular Affiliated Product or External Product that is recommended or selected may not have been recommended or selected had the more quantitative factor weighted review (in the case of Affiliated Products) or the more qualitative weighted review (in the case of External Products) been employed, which could result in the recommendation or selection of an investment product that does not perform as well as the investment product that would have been recommended or selected under the alternative review.

-The GPS team also provides model portfolios to Advisers, broker-dealers or other financial intermediaries who may use such model portfolios to assist in developing their own investment recommendations and managing their own accounts or the accounts of their clients, or who may make such model portfolios available to their clients through investment platforms.
+The MAS team also provides model portfolios to Advisers, broker-dealers or other financial intermediaries who may use such model portfolios to assist in developing their own investment recommendations and managing their own accounts or the accounts of their clients, or who may make such model portfolios available to their clients through investment platforms.
 Such model portfolios may be focused on one or more asset classes or strategies or may be limited to certain types of investment products (for example, model portfolios consisting solely of ETFs or mutual funds) and may be limited to Affiliated Products.

-See Item 10, Other Financial Industry Activities and Affiliations-Conflicts That Apply Primarily to GPS for a discussion of conflicts that apply primarily to GPS.
+See Item 10, Other Financial Industry Activities and Affiliations-Conflicts That Apply Primarily to MAS for a discussion of conflicts that apply primarily to MAS.